 Medical Microdermabrasion For Acne Scarring

 Many patients turn to Dr Lanzer to find a solution for acne scarring.
-Dr Lanzer is an experience cosmetic surgeon as well as a licensed dermatologist; this provides him with the opportunity to provide various acne treatments in his clinic.
+Dr Lanzer is an experience cosmetic surgery as well as a licensed dermatologist; this provides him with the opportunity to provide various acne treatments in his clinic.
 One of these treatments is the medical microdermabrasion.

 Medical microdermabrasion can be described as a deep skin cleanse.
 Patients with acne scars often obtain several microdermabrasions to reduce the appearance of their acne scarring over time.